Comparing Velodyne Lidar (NASDAQ:VLDR) & China Energy Recovery (OTCMKTS:CGYV)

 |2.50

-Velodyne Lidar presently has a consensus price target of $21.50, suggesting a potential upside of 102.07%.
-Given Velodyne Lidar’s higher probable upside, equities research analysts plainly believe Velodyne Lidar is more favorable than China Energy Recovery.
+Velodyne Lidar has a consensus target price of $21.50, suggesting a potential upside of 107.93%.
+Given Velodyne Lidar’s higher probable upside, analysts clearly believe Velodyne Lidar is more favorable than China Energy Recovery.

 Profitability

-This table compares Velodyne Lidar and China Energy Recovery’s net margins, return on equity and return on assets.
+This table compares China Energy Recovery and Velodyne Lidar’s net margins, return on equity and return on assets.

 |Net Margins